marionebl/knowledge/programming/ideas.md

 * [ ] `pkg-lint`: Lint `package.json` for plausibility, check deps, presence of used npm bins, presence of main and bin entries, etc.
 * [ ] `asciinema-studio`: Software to trim, cut, edit asciicast recordings
 * [ ] `asciinema-script`: Markup language to declare automated terminal (input) sequences
+* [ ] A network trained to digitize my handwriting on remarkable
+* [ ] A minimalistic habit tracker app for iOS/macOS

 ## Libraries